Shin-Kawasaki Station

 Shin-Kawasaki Station (新川崎駅, Shin-Kawasaki-eki) is a passenger railway station located in Saiwai-ku, Kawasaki, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Shin-Kawasaki Station is served by the Yokosuka Line and Shōnan-Shinjuku Line, and is located 12.7 km from Shinagawa Station and 19.5 km from Tokyo Station.

 Station layout

 The station consists of a single island platform serving two tracks.
 The platforms are capable of handling 15-car trains.
 The station is located adjacent to JR Freight's Shin-Tsurumi locomotive depot.
 The station is located on the former Hinkaku freight spur line of the Tōkaidō Main Line, but is not on the Tōkaidō Main Line itself, nor do trains from the Tōkaidō Main Line pass through the station.
-The station has a Midori no Madoguchi staffed ticket office.
+The station previously had a Midori no Madoguchi staffed ticket office that closed on September 28th, 2021.

 Platforms

 History

 Shin-Kawasaki Station opened on 1 October 1980 as a commuter station for people living in the surrounding large residential areas working in Tokyo or Yokohama.